mahmoud-mohsen-dev/trendfoot/README.md

     Open your web browser and go to http://localhost:3000 to see the app in action.

-_Now you have the "trendfoot" app up and running on your local machine._
+_Now you have the "trendfoot" app on your local machine._